To publish diverse literature by student voices and to get student voices taught in every 8th to 12th grade English classroom

-Novelly is not your mama’s book club.
-In a fast-paced world of push notifications and clickbait, we believe that reading fiction and poetry continues to hold an important place, but we’ve reimagined the experience for youth.
+In a fast-paced world of push notifications and clickbait, we believe that reading fiction continues to hold an important place, but we’ve reimagined the experience for youth.

-We read and discuss online to ensure broad access and connect members across time zones and geographies.
+Our library is online to ensure broad access and connect readers across time zones and geographies.

-We put out impactful stories that are often overlooked and authentically reflect how youth are processing the world.
+Our library contains stories that are often overlooked and authentically reflect how students today are processing the world.

-We believe stories are the key to healing, connection, empathy, and hope, especially in the face of social injustice.
+Our library reflects our belief that stories are key to healing, connection, empathy, and hope, especially in the face of injustice.

 A Letter from Our Founder

 During winter quarter of my senior year at Stanford University, I woke up on a Sunday morning to learn that fellow student Brock Turner had been arrested for sexually assaulting an unconscious young woman, Chanel Miller, close to where I lived.
 I watched my campus, and later, the entire country, erupt in outrage.
 I found myself having the most basic conversations about consent with some of the smartest people I knew.
 I found myself sitting down with my younger sister and her classmates, who openly wondered if they would get sexually assaulted when they left for college.
 I found myself feeling hopeless after learning that, despite it being a case with evidence that few survivors would ever have, Brock Turner would be sentenced to 6 months of county jail, of which he would only serve three.